Brand networking: Structure

-Fan Equity
+Fan equity

 Fan equity is the idea that by locking in consumers to a brand, they are turned into fans of the brand.
-As fans, they are promoting, interacting, and consuming on a daily basis and therefore, become assets.
-Apple Inc. is one example of a company possessing fan equity.
-Customers of Apple are extremely brand loyal and are assets to them.
+As fans, they promote, interact, and consume on a daily basis and become assets.
+Apple Inc. is one example of a company often cited as possessing fan equity.
+Customers of Apple are extremely brand loyal and are assets to the company.

 Creating a fan-generated brand is a difficult but effective method of business.
-Through the use of brand networking, a company is able to build a consumer/fan base which provides a strong relationship between business and consumers.
-The trust is formed and then fans do a lot of work for the brand by word of mouth.
-Peer-to-peer channels are the strongest means of communication for a brand, but also one in which they can only influence and not control.
+Through the use of brand networking, a company is able to build a consumer or fan base that provides a strong relationship between business and consumers.
+The trust is formed and fans do a lot of work for the brand by word of mouth.
+Peer-to-peer channels are the strongest means of communication for a brand, but also one in which the brand can only influence and not control.
+Subsequent research links community engagement with brand trust, identifying community engagement as a mediator between social-media brand community participation and trust.

-This method of business is argued to be a relationship handled by the brand generally for their own gain (Bourne, Szmigin, 1998).
-Many fans do not realize the work they are doing for companies by using their product or service.
-Facebook is a major fan-based brand which has become a global phenomenon through customer use with social media features such as sharing and commenting.
+This method of business is argued to be a relationship handled by the brand generally for its own gain.
+Many fans do not realise the work they are doing for companies by using their product or service.
+Facebook is a fan-based brand that has become a global phenomenon through customer use, with social media features such as sharing and commenting.

-With social media's growth in popularity, marketing and advertising through social media continues to grow.
-Brands can display and promote their products or services efficiently at a very fast rate where consumers share and contribute to the brand on a global scale.
-This can also be seen as online word of mouth exposure that can produce good or bad feedback for brands.
+With the growth of social media, marketing and advertising through social media has continued to expand.
+Brands can display and promote their products or services at a fast rate, with consumers sharing and contributing to the brand on a global scale.
+This can also be seen as online word of mouth exposure that can produce positive or negative feedback for brands.

-Once consumers become fans they are typically very loyal, which can create positive word of mouth for a brand.
-Fans become a valuable asset boosting the status and reputation of a brand.
-Different perceptions of brands can be linked to a person's origin or religion which creates a difficulty when trying to enter a market or gain market share.
-Businesses need to be aware of the types of products or services they introduce to a specific market, by insuring they are culturally sensitive.
+Once consumers become fans they are typically loyal, which can create positive word of mouth for a brand.
+Fans become a valuable asset, boosting the status and reputation of a brand.
+Different perceptions of brands can be linked to a person's origin or religion, which creates a difficulty when trying to enter a market or gain market share.
+Businesses need to be aware of the types of products or services they introduce to a specific market, ensuring they are culturally sensitive.

-Fan pages are created on social media to keep the ongoing relationship between brands and consumers.
-By engaging and interacting with consumers, brands are able to obtain fans and produce positive imaging.
-Social media can also bring bad publicity to a company which can result in a loss in fan equity.
+Fan pages are created on social media to maintain the relationship between brands and consumers.
+By engaging and interacting with consumers, brands obtain fans and produce positive imaging.
 Some fans become attached to brands and are often encouraged to remain as fans through the use of celebrities endorsing the brand.
-The addiction can become very intense and begin to control people's lives, causing them to make poor decisions and becoming obsessive consumers.
+Research on parasocial interaction in social-media environments suggests that one-sided emotional bonds that consumers form with endorsers and brand personae help convert ordinary followers into engaged fans.